evryfs/github-actions-runner-operator/README.md

 [self-hosted-runners](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)
 is a way to host your own runners and customize the environment used to run jobs in your GitHub Actions workflows.

-This operator helps you schedule runners on-demand in a declarative way.
+This operator helps you scale and schedule runners on-demand in a declarative way.

 ## Helm-chart based install